The other pandemic: world urged to learn TB lessons - RFI

 Several European nations have announced country-wide lock downs as well as massive economic stimuli and financial support for businesses and workers.

-Grania Brigden, TB director at The Union, told AFP that testing capacity was crucial in tackling both diseases.
+Grania Brigden, TB director at The tuberculosis union, told AFP that testing capacity was crucial in tackling both diseases.

 "With TB we've struggled with research and development investment to get good, accurate diagnostic tools and better treatment but actually we are there now," she said.